Mohammed bin Ali bin Mohammed al-Mannai

-Mohammed bin Ali bin Mohammed Al Mannai is the Qatari Minister of Communications and Information Technology.
+Mohammed bin Ali bin Mohammed al-Mannai is the Qatari Minister of Communications and Information Technology.
 He was appointed as minister on 19 October 2021.

 Education

-Al Mannai holds a Bachelor in Physics from the American University in Cairo.
+Al-Mannai holds a Bachelor in Physics from the American University in Cairo.

 Career

-Al Mannai was senior director for Ooredoo, formerly Qtel.
-He then served as chief executive officer of the Qatar National Broadband Network.
-In 2015, Al-Mannai was appointed president of the Communications Regulatory Authority.
-He is a member of the board of trustees at Qatar University, the board of directors of Es’hailSat and the board of directors of Al Jazeera Media Network.
-Additionally, he is vice chairman of the board of directors of Qatar Free Zones Authority.
+Al-Mannai was senior director for Ooredoo, formerly Qtel.
+He then was chief executive officer of the Qatar National Broadband Network.
+In 2015, al-Mannai was appointed president of the Communications Regulatory Authority.
+He is a member of the board of trustees at Qatar University, and the board of directors of Qatar Foundation and Al Jazeera Media Network.

-Since 19 October 2021, Al-Mannai has been Minister of Communications and Information Technology.
+Since October 2021, al-Mannai has been Minister of Communications and Information Technology.